snowflakedb/native-apps-templates/README.md

 # Native Apps Templates
 **Note**: Snowflake CLI is in Private Preview (PrPr).
 For more information, you can contact a Snowflake sales representative.

-This repository contains templates released by Snowflake Inc for [Native App Framework](https://docs.snowflake.com/en/developer-guide/native-apps/native-apps-about).
+This repository contains [Snowflake Native App](https://docs.snowflake.com/en/developer-guide/native-apps/native-apps-about) templates released by Snowflake Inc. These templates are customized to work with Snowflake CLI.

 ## Available Templates
 There are three available templates in the current version of this repository: